 - Pomade acne.
 This occurs when pomades, salves or oils are used in the hair in order to control the hair and the pomade or salve causes acne along the hairline and on the forehead.
 Your Dermatologist can prescribe medications in order to treat this form of acne.

 - Seborrhea.
-Is a scalp condition which causes excessive dandruff on the scalp because of the use of the pomades mentioned above.
+It is a scalp condition that causes excessive dandruff on the scalp because of the use of the pomades mentioned above.
 Your Dermatologist can prescribe special shampoos as well as increasing hair washing to avoid this condition.

 - Folliculitis.
 Folliculitis can occur anywhere on the body as well as in the scalp from the use of pomades.
 A Dermatologist will give prescription medication to treat this inflammatory condition.

 - Acne Keloidalis.
 Often caused by shaving, tweezing, and plucking the coarse hairs on the body and it is especially common in the neck area.
 Your Dermatologist will advise against over-plucking the area, possibly recommend laser hair removal, and prescription medication are some of the treatments for this potentially scarring problem in Skin of Color patients.